Frequently Asked Questions

 - 01

 Our session rates vary between 45 minute and 90 minute sessions, depending on which therapist you see.
-The range is $200-$600 for a session.
-Please email contact@mocwc.com or read team member's bios for specific pricing information.
+The range is $150-$600 for a session.
+Please email contact@mocwc.com or read team member's bios for specific pricing information and book directly with the therapist you feel is the best fit for your needs.

 - 02

-Seeking therapy is an individual choice, or one made within the family or couple seeking help.
+Seeking therapy is an individual choice, or one made within the family or couple seeking support.
 There are many reasons why people come to therapy.
-Sometimes it is to deal with long-standing psychological issues, or problems relating to anxiety or depression.
-Other times it is in response to unexpected changes in one's life such as divorce, job change, or death of a loved one.
+Sometimes it is to deal with long standing challenges, communication issues, life transitions or managing symptoms of ADHD, anxiety or depression.
+At other times it may be a response to unexpected changes or a crisis such as medical emergency, trauma, divorce, job change, or death of a loved one.
 Many seek therapy in the pursuit of personal exploration and growth.

 Working with a therapist can help provide insight, support, and greater understanding of all types of life challenges.
-Therapy can be helpful when addressing stress management, grief, body-image issues, anxiety, depression, relationship conflicts, past trauma, parenting tools, transitional points and addictions.
-Therapy is right for anyone interested in getting the most out of their life by taking responsibility, creating self-awareness, and working towards change in their lives.
+Therapy can be helpful when addressing stress management, grief, body image issues, mood management, relationship conflicts, past trauma, parenting tools, transitional points and addictions.
+Therapy is right for anyone interested in getting the most out of their life by deepening understanding, taking responsibility, creating self awareness, and working towards change in their lives.

 - 03